soallpeach/onboarding/.github/ISSUE_TEMPLATE/participate-in-soallpeach.md

 ---

-My nickname:
+My nickname: <!-- Pick a Nickname -->
-My profile:
+My profile:  <!-- Share a link to your profile in Github, Gitlab, Twitter or any other social network -->
-My repository url:
+My repository URL: <!-- Link to your repository  -->